-Child Protection Notifications and Interventions
+Child Protection notifications and interventions

-- Once an Intensive Family Support service is in receipt of a referral, an Intensive Family Support staff member can seek a case consultation with the Principal Child Protection Practitioner.
-The Principal Child Protection Practitioner will provide advice and information in relation to specific cases with a focus on: - · the suitability of the referral to Family and Child Connect or Intensive Family Support service - whether the matter provides information indicating a child may be in need of protection and therefore requires a report to Child Safety - · assist with the identification and prioritisation of needs for a child and family - · assist in safety planning and assessments - assist in developing engagement strategies when working with a difficult or resistant family - · undertaking a risk assessment. - If an IFS service is offering support to a family and Child Safety begins an investigation, the service may continue to work with the family until the investigation is completed.
-However, if as a result of the investigation an ongoing statutory response is deemed appropriate, the IFS Service must immediately transition lead case management to Child Safety. - If the outcome of the Child Safety investigation results in an Intervention with Parental Agreement (IPA), it may be appropriate for the IFS to continue to work with the familywhere there is a strong therapeutic relationship in place,.
+- If an IFS service is offering support to a family and Child Safety begins an investigation, the service may continue to work with the family until the investigation is completed.
+However, if as a result of the investigation an ongoing statutory response is deemed appropriate, the IFS Service must immediately transition lead case management to Child Safety. - If the outcome of the Child Safety investigation results in an Intervention with Parental Agreement (IPA), it may be appropriate for the IFS to continue to work with the family where there is a strong therapeutic relationship in place.
 However, the IFS service's role as case manager must cease and is transferred to Child Safety.
 In deciding whether the IFS should continue to work with the family consideration should be given to the nature of the current service delivery and whether the strength of the established relationship with the family will provide the best opportunity for successfully achieving the child's and family's case plan goals.
 The continuation of service delivery will be formally agreed between the IFS service, Regional Contract Management, Child Safety Services and the Commissioning area.
 Arrangements will be subject to regular review to ensure sufficient progress is being made. - IFS services are funded to prevent entry or re-entry of children and young people into the statutory child protection system.
 As such, the target group is children, young people and their families who are at high risk of abuse or neglect but are not currently assessed as in need of protection, with the exception of the above arrangements.

-Referral Criteria
+Referral criteria

-- Referrals to IFS services must meet the following criteria: - There is a child or young person (unborn to under 18 years). - The family has multiple and/or complex needs. - The family would benefit from access to intensive and specialist support services. - Without support the child, young person and family are at risk of entering or re-entering the statutory child protection system. - The child is not currently in need of protection.
+• Referrals to IFS services must meet the following criteria:

+- There is a child or young person (unborn to under 18 years). - The family has multiple and/or complex needs. - The family would benefit from access to intensive and specialist support services through case management. - Without support the child, young person and family are at risk of entering or re-entering the statutory child protection system. - The child is not currently in need of protection.

-Note: Long term guardians may seek support from a family support service where it is assessed that the required support can be provided by an IFS service and where the child is not the subject of current case work being undertaken by the department
+Note: Long term guardians may seek support from a family support service where it is assessed that the required support can be provided by an IFS service and where the child is not the subject of current case work being undertaken by the department.